-Pedagogical content knowledge "underpins the teachers' ability to evaluate thinking behind students' methods, identify common misconceptions and progress student learning" (Learning First, 2018).
-Teachers with strong pedagogical content knowledge (PCK) are well-placed to pinpoint the critical content.
-Teachers with a high level of PCK have a deep understanding of the skills and knowledge that need to be developed by students of all levels in their subject of strength and allow them to backward design the curriculum to ensure that the skills and knowledge can be presented throughout the year levels.
-Furthermore, high quality and targeted curriculum can accelerate the development of pedagogical content knowledge by allowing teachers to understand how concepts connect to each other (Learning First, 2017).
+s' ability to evaluate thinking behind students' methods, identify common misconceptions achers with strong pedagogical content knowledge (PCK) are well-placed to pinpoint have a deep understanding of the skills and knowledge that need to be developed by low them to backward design the curriculum to ensure that the skills and knowledge nore, high quality and targeted curriculum can accelerate the development of o understand how concepts connect to each other (Learning First, 2017).

-To make decisions about the critical curriculum content, it is imperative that teachers are provided with sufficient collaborative team time to look at the curriculum and discern what is essential and needs to be covered for progression into future years of schooling.
-Specifically, teachers who teach upper primary/secondary and those with strong PCK can assist teachers from lower primary/secondary to discern critical content.
-Therefore, it is important to ensure that teachers from different year levels can collaborate.

-STAGE 3Good to Great
+It, it is imperative that teachers are provided with sufficient collaborative team time and needs to be covered for progression into future years of schooling.
+Specifically, we with strong PCK can assist teachers from lower primary/secondary to discern critical ters from different year levels can collaborate.
+STAGE 3 Good to Great